Dennis Waterman: 1970s

 He became a household name as DS George Carter in The Sweeney during the 1970s.
 As well as starring as Terry McCann in Minder, Waterman sang the theme song, "I Could Be So Good for You", which was a top three UK hit in 1980 and a top ten hit in Australia.
 It was written by his then-wife Patricia along with Gerard Kenny.
-Waterman also recorded a song with George Cole: "What Are We Gonna Get For 'Er Indoors?"
+Waterman also wrote and recorded a song with George Cole: "What Are We Gonna Get For 'Er Indoors?".
+Based on their 'Minder' characters, it reached No. 21 in the UK charts at Christmas 1983.

 In 1976, Waterman released his first album, Downwind of Angels, arranged and produced by Brian Bennett.
 A single, "I Will Glide", was released from the album.

 In 1978, Waterman returned to the RSC to play Sackett in Bronson Howard's comedy Saratoga.

 1980s

 Waterman starred in a television film made by Tyne Tees Television entitled The World Cup: A Captain's Tale (1982).
 It was the true story of West Auckland Town F.C., a part-time side who won the Sir Thomas Lipton Trophy, sometimes described as the 'First World Cup', in 1909 and 1911.
 Waterman played the part of Bob Jones, the club captain.
 It cost £1.5 million to make, most of which was funded by Waterman.
 Shooting took place in the North East and in Turin in Italy.
 Scenes were shot in County Durham pit villages and in Ashington, Northumberland, where goalposts and a grandstand were erected in a public park with a colliery headframe in the background.

 In 1982, Waterman starred in the musical Windy City.
 A relatively short-lived production.
 The cast included Amanda Redman, with whom Waterman had an eighteen-month affair during the run of the musical and with whom he later went on to star in the TV series New Tricks.
 Windy City closed after 250 performances.
 Waterman took the lead male role in the BAFTA Award-winning BBC adaptation of Fay Weldon's The Life and Loves of a She-Devil (1986).

 In an Australian television film, The First Kangaroos (1988), Waterman's depiction of the rugby player Albert Goldthorpe drew formal complaints from Goldthorpe's granddaughter.

 In 1988, Waterman voiced Vernon's sidekick Toaster in the children's animated series Tube Mice, which also starred George Cole.